 Pendo for data collection

-• Automatic data capture: Once installed, Pendo automatically records user behavior data and raw events such as page visits, feature clicks, and time spent in-app.
-Tracking is retroactive, so you can instantly analyze both current and historical usage trends.
+• Automatic data capture: Once installed, Pendo automatically captures user interactions such as page views, feature clicks, and time spent in-app.
+Because of its retroactive analytics model, you can analyze historical data after tagging features without needing to predefine every event in advance.

 • Data management: When Pendo captures user activity, it first sees them as “anonymous clicks” or “page loads.”
-To make sense of this data in dashboards and reports, you need to label those interactions in Pendo’s Visual Design Studio, or by setting up custom Track Events for more specific user behavior.
+To make sense of this data in dashboards and reports, you need to label those interactions in Pendo’s Visual Design Studio, or set up custom Track Events, which often requires manual configuration.

 • Hourly data refresh: Pendo refreshes its UI data every hour, with bulk calculations typically completed about 15 minutes past the hour.